opengauss-mirror/website/app/en/privacy/index.md

 **(a) Account Service**

-  1. When you register for an openGauss community account, we will collect your **user name**, **company**, **email address**, **phone number**, **password**, and **email/phone verification code.** A unique account identifier will be automatically generated.
+  1. When you register for an openGauss community account, we will collect your **user name**,  **password**, **email address**, **phone number**, and **email/phone verification code**.
+A unique account identifier will be automatically generated.
 Refusal to provide this information will prevent account creation.

-  2. When you log in to the openGauss community using your user name, **email address**, or **phone number**, we will collect your user name, **email address**, **phone number**, **password**, and **email/phone verification code** for authentication.
+  2. When you log in to the openGauss community using your **user name**, **email address**, or **phone number**, we will collect your **user name**, **email address**, **phone number**, **password**, and **email/phone verification code** for authentication.
 Refusal to provide this information will prevent login.

-  3. When you log in using a third-party account (Gitee or GitCode), we will collect the following information based on your login mode for authentication and code repository access management:
+  3. When you log in using a third-party account (Gitee or AtomGit), we will collect the following information based on your login mode for authentication and code repository access management:

   - **Gitee UUID**, **Gitee ID**, Gitee nickname, and **Gitee email address**;

-  - **GitCode UUID**, **GitCode ID**, GitCode nickname, and **GitCode email address**.
+  - **AtomGit UUID**, **AtomGit ID**, AtomGit nickname, and **AtomGit email address**.

-  When you log in using a third-party account without binding to any existing openGauss account, a new openGauss account with a unique identifier will be automatically generated from your **Gitee ID** or **GitCode ID**.
+  When you log in using a third-party account without binding to any existing openGauss account, a new openGauss account with a unique identifier will be automatically generated from your **Gitee ID** or **AtomGit ID**.
 Refusal to provide this information will prevent login via third-party accounts.

   4. After logging in, you can optionally provide your avatar, nickname, and **company** in User Center.
 This information is not required for using openGauss community features.

   5. After logging in, you can modify your **email address**, **phone number**, and **password** in User Center.
 We will collect **email address**, **phone number**, **password** and **verification code** for authentication.
-  6. After logging in, you can bind your openGauss account to a third-party account (Gitee or GitCode) in User Center.
+  6. After logging in, you can bind your openGauss account to a third-party account (Gitee or AtomGit) in User Center.
 We will collect the following information about that third-party account accordingly:

   - **Gitee UUID**, **Gitee ID**, Gitee nickname, and **Gitee email address**;

-  - **GitCode UUID**, **GitCode ID**, GitCode nickname, and **GitCode email address**.
+  - **AtomGit UUID**, **AtomGit ID**, AtomGit nickname, and **AtomGit email address**.

   Refusal to provide this information will prevent third-party account binding for login purposes.